 1. Intern Supervision

 Supervision is considered the most important aspect of the internship program.
 The quality of supervision contributes strongly to a positive internship experience.
 Extensive supervision is provided by senior staff in various formats throughout the year.
-Each intern will have one 2-hour supervisor assigned each semester to provide in-depth individual supervision.
-Interns will also have a secondary supervision experience in a group setting consisting of three interns and a licensed senior staff.
-In addition, interns attend an All-Purpose Seminar facilitated by the Training Director on a weekly basis which focuses on clinical, professional, and personal issues.
+Each intern will have a primary supervisor assigned each semester to provide in-depth individual supervision for 2 hours each week.
+Interns provide input on their preferences for supervisors before those are assigned.
+Another hours of supervision occurs in our Case Consultation Meeting in which all staff seek consultation about specific clinical situations they are involved in.
+The fourth hour of supervision is accomplished in the weekly All-Purpose Seminar led by the Training Director, which covers a range of topics including clinical, professional, cohort dynamics, and personal issues.
 Interns may also consult with other staff members whose expertise can help in understanding a specific client or psychological issue.
+We have an established open-door culture and interns can seek consultation / supervision whenever they have a concern.
 In addition to the individual and group supervision, our staff will provide supervision of groups, consultation, and any other major activity in which the intern engages.
 Our supervision is designed so that interns will have direct exposure to most or all of the Senior Staff by the end of the year.

 2. Didactic Programs